romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the recommended way to pass data between jobs in a GitHub Actions workflow?
+Q: What is the recommended way to pass data between jobs in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **Use artifacts to share data between jobs, ensuring the output from one job is available to subsequent jobs**